 The unique towns of Cape Cod may also help you find your perfect spot.
 On the west end of the Cape, Bourne, Falmouth, Sandwich and Mashpee put you near Buzzards Bay, in the midst of the oldest of the Cape communities and surrounded by coastline with fantastic views and large conservation areas.
 Moving east, the villages of Barnstable are classic Cape Cod communities that embrace the arts with studios, galleries, and antique shops galore.
 Further east, the towns of Yarmouth, Dennis, Brewster, Harwich, and Chatham, are havens of outdoor activity with numerous salt- and freshwater beaches, golf courses, nature trails, and the Monomoy Wildlife Refuge to the south.
 And on the eastern arm of the Cape, Orleans, Eastham, Truro, and Wellfleet offer quaint, rural settings that are the epitome of Cape Cod life while Provincetown is the hub of the Cape arts scene and home of the Provincetown Art Association, the Provincetown International Film Festival, several bars and nightclubs, and an abundance of galleries and studios.

 To really get the most out of your Cape experience, shop around and find a place that meets your personal tastes, style, and budget.
-Some require an extended stay; others are available for a sleepover – be flexible with your dates while you shop around and plan on coming back because you’re bound to discover that there are simply too many options to for just one visit.
+Some require an extended stay; others are available for a sleepover – be flexible with your dates while you shop around and plan on coming back because you’re bound to discover that there are simply too many options of where to stay on Cape Cod for one visit.